Withholding Taxes: Delaware

 - Wages paid to Delaware residents who work in the state are subject to withholding.
 An employee is a Delaware resident for income tax purposes if certain criteria are met.
 Delaware income tax must also be withheld from wages paid to Delaware nonresident employees for services performed in the state.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Delaware employers determine withholding using federal Form W-4.
+- Delaware employers determine state income tax withholding using Form DE-W4.
 See Employee Withholding Forms.

 - The withholding rate on supplemental wage payments, such as bonuses, is calculated differently depending on when the supplemental wage payments are made.
 See Supplemental Wages.